 Knew better than to call for help.

-The man who held me pinned in a narrow alley, arm braced diagonally across my chest, was not Klaus.
+The man who held me pinned in a narrow alley, arm braced like an iron bar across my chest, was not Klaus.

-My god the show really hadn't done any of them justice; there was no mistaking the raw, dark power that coiled beneath the sheen of modern civility.
+Holy shit.
+I recognized him.
+Sheer disbelief collided with unarguable reality and my god, the show really hadn't done them justice – there was no mistaking the raw, dark power that coiled beneath the sheen of modern civility.

 Klaus swept into the alley seconds behind us with all the flair of a prince; the arrogant swagger of youth, coupled with ageless savagery.
 Young gods, flitted through my mind and here, at least, the show nailed it.